 I completed my first degree in Ancient History at the University of Bristol (1994-7), before moving to Christ Church, Oxford for my M.St. and D.Phil.
 (1997-2001).
 After finishing my post-graduate studies, I taught at the universities of Oxford, Warwick and Reading and Queen's University Belfast.
-I joined the department at Leeds in September 2006.
+I joined Classics at Leeds in September 2006.

-- Director of Impact for LCS
+- Director of Research and Innovation for LCS

 There are two main strands to my research.
 One is concerned with the relationship between the spatial organisation of Roman settlements and the needs and priorities of the communities which built them.
 This interest sprang from my D.Phil. thesis, which looked at the use of space on the edges of Roman cities, and is now available as a Routledge monograph entitled The Roman City and its Periphery: from Rome to Gaul.
-Since publishing this monograph I have continued to work on the organisation of built environments in the Roman world, including papers on the spatial distribution of temples and workshops and on the definition and significance of urban boundaries.
+Since publishing this monograph I have continued to work on the organisation of built environments in the Roman world, including the spatial distribution of temples and workshops and the definition and significance of urban boundaries.